ChangjiangSong/R-shiny-Project-R-file/README.md

 # R-shiny-Project-R-file
 ## Notice:
 This is the R-code for the R-shiny App dashboard design.
 Data is too large to upload on Github.
-Please connect with me ff you need the data.
+Please contact with me if you need the data.
 Email: songchangjiang123@gmail.com

 ## The Project description: